I remember the first time someone asked for my help overcoming their fear of hospitals.

 We were standing outside the front entrance to the hospital, and my friend was in obvious distress.
-He told me he was fighting nausea and a panic attack just thinking about walking inside the hospital.
+He told me he was fighting nausea and panic just thinking about walking inside the hospital.
 My friend’s extreme fear of hospitals is called Nosocomephobia.

 Let me show you what I mean.